hazebam/cv/index.md

 ### __Work Experience__

-- Held a part time job as a lifeguard during studies.
+- __Held a part time job as a lifeguard during studies:__
   /- Needed to complete ongoing traing.
   /- Developed time management skills balancing work and studies.
   /- Responsible for safety of special educational needs children within the pool and facillitate teaching and physiotherapy.

-- Placement with local buisiness as part of my undergraduate degree to consult on sustainability.
+- __Placement with local buisiness as part of my undergraduate degree to consult on sustainability:__
   /- Arranging meetings, prioritising areas of the business to focus on based on the stakeholders needs.
-  /-  Working independantly between meetings and working to deadlines to ensure goals were met and the next discussion could be productive based upon my work and findings.
+  /- Working independantly between meetings
+  /- Working to deadlines to ensure goals were met and the next discussion could be productive based upon my work and findings.
   /- Discussing findings and presenting final results in a clear and actionable manner.

-## Scholarships and Awards
+## Scholarships

-/- Planet Labs private sector sattelite data access grant: £23,160 (equivalent) /- Sheffield Postgraduate Scholarship: £10,000
+/- Planet Labs private sector sattelite data access grant: __£23,160 (equivalent)__ /- Sheffield Postgraduate Scholarship: __£10,000__
-/- Marion Wiles Fieldwork scholarship: £2,700
+/- Marion Wiles Fieldwork scholarship: __£2,700__

 ## Referees